MorphoCloud/MorphoCloudInstances/README.md

 1. Have a research and/or teaching focus centered on 3D biological structure (e.g., 3D morphometrics, or visualization);
-2. Need occassional access to powerful computers with large amount of RAM (125GB), cores (32), and optionally with a GPU (A100) to work with large datasets;
+2. Need occasional access to powerful computers with large amount of RAM (125GB), cores (32), and optionally with a GPU (A100) to work with large datasets;
 3. You have a github account;